ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Folder names

 Folder names must never contain URL reserved characters.
-Generally, all folder names must use these characters:
+Generally, all folder names must only use these characters:

 - A - Z (uppercase letters)
 - a - z (lowercase letters)